 We investigated whether seasonality, i.e., a regular and repeating change, was present in the bats’ choice data by fitting a cosinor model to the time-series data of the bats’ visits to the fluctuating option.
 This was done using the R package season (Barnett, Baker, and Dobson 2012).
 Such a model describes a seasonal pattern using a sinusoid.
 A generalized linear model using a sine and a cosine term was fit to the data from each bat for each rate of change.
 Together these terms describe the sinusoid.
 A p-value was thus calculated, with an alpha level of 0.05.

-All statistical analyses and creation of plots were done in R.
+All statistical analyses and creation of plots were done in R (give the version number and citation when you write the final draft).

 Results